folio-org/raml-module-builder/README.md

 	jsonb JSONB NOT NULL
 );

+**Schemas / Tables should be created manually.**

-Dates (creation / updated) maybe added
+Dates (creation / updated) maybe added later on.

-for example:
+credentials when running in embedded mode:
+port: 6000
+host: 127.0.0.1
+user: username
+password: password

+Examples:

 Saving a pojo  -